mfreed7/declarative-shadow-dom/README.md

     9. The content of "the template element"'s DocumentFragment is **moved** into the newly-created shadow root.
     10. "The template element" (now empty) is [removed](https://dom.spec.whatwg.org/#dom-childnode-remove) from the document.
 (See [this discussion](#keepthenode).)

+One additional change is made to the specification for `HTMLTemplateElement`: the `.content` property will return `null` for the `<template shadowroot="open|closed">` element created during parsing.
+This will prevent scripts and `MutationObserver`s from gaining access to the internals of the shadow root while parsing is taking place.
+Since the `<template>` element is only present during parsing, and is removed in step 10 above, this simply prohibits access during parsing.

 With the behavior and example code above, the resulting DOM tree will be: